djseth-81/Maritime-Dashboard/README.md

 - http://127.0.0.1:8000/docs is the local server interactive API documentation source
 - http://127.0.0.1:8000/redoc is an alternative of the above
 - http://127.0.0.1:8000/ is the listening server

-# Components
-## main.py
-Handles GET requests made to localhost:8000.
-Uses DBOperator to retrive basic information from interfacing with the PostGIS example database "NYC Census Data".

-## DBOperator
-DBOperator is a basic Object meant to strictly operate on PostGIS tables.
-It only performs very basic SQL queries right now.